128technology/docs/docs/cc_fips_conductor_install.md

 - Ensure that the platform you are installing on meets the [SSR hardware requirements](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/about_supported_platforms.md#minimum-platform-specifications).
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.
 - Local console connectivity to the device/VM.
+- **The SSH Root login is not permitted.** When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

 ## Installation